Aliases for NFYA Gene

 GeneCards Summary for NFYA Gene

 NFYA (Nuclear Transcription Factor Y Subunit Alpha) is a Protein Coding gene.
-Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Metabolism.
+Among its related pathways are Validated targets of C-MYC transcriptional repression and Tuberculosis.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.

 UniProtKB/Swiss-Prot Summary for NFYA Gene